maliahavlicek/what2do2day/README.md

 | name   	| String    	| Name of Activity          	| Required<br>Min 1 char<br>Max 50 chars 	| trim<br>to lower 	|
 | icon   	| String    	| system path to image file 	| Required                               	|                  	|

-The name and icon pair is checked to be unique before adding an item to the collection.
+Activity entries are used by events, places and filtering.

+The Activities table is read when a user is adding an event, updating an event, adding a place or updating a place, to determine if a new value should be created or not.
+The activities table is queried for using the name and icon pair, if it is found, the ObjectId is passed to the event and places.
+If no match is found, a new Activity is created and that ObjectID is passed to the the place or event.

  This table has no deletion or updates associated with it.
 It's strictly create and read.
-Eventually, maintenance scripts should be written to eliminate unused entries.
+Eventually, maintenance scripts should be written to delete unused/deprecated entries.

-Activity entries are used by events, places and filtering.
+An activity is potentially created when a user successfully creates a place, creates and event, updates an event, or updates a place.

 #### Addresses
 Addresses are optionally entered in association with Places and Events.
 This data structure is used by both Events and Places to provide users with a physical location.
 Only the _id is stored in Places and Events to reduce the amount of data being stored as many places may use the same address as a meeting point for their events.